Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex01_KQL.md

 ## Review

 In this lab, you have completed the following:
-- Create a Log Analytics Workspace
+- Created a Log Analytics Workspace
-- Initialize the Microsoft Sentinel Workspace.
+- Initialized the Microsoft Sentinel Workspace.
-- Run Basic KQL Statements
+- Ran Basic KQL Statements
-- Analyze Results in KQL with the Summarize Operator
+- Analyzed Results in KQL with the Summarize Operator
-- Create visualizations in KQL with the Render Operator
+- Created visualizations in KQL with the Render Operator
 - Build multi-table statements in KQL
-- Work with string data in KQL
+- Worked with string data in KQL

-## You have successfully completed the lab.
+## You have successfully completed the lab